 A honey brown chip available in 20-30mm.

-This long lasting mulch is commonly used in larger gardens.
+This long-lasting mulch is commonly used in larger gardens.
 See our Hardwood Chip product.

-A course 20-40mm chip from selected tree loppings.
+A coarse 20-40mm chip from selected tree loppings.

-Commonly used in informal and native gardens.
-As is composts quickly it will add nutrients to the soil faster than other mulches.
+Leaf mulch is commonly used in informal and native gardens.
+It composts quickly and will add nutrients to the soil faster than other mulches.
 Because of this, however, it may need topping up more frequently than others.
 See our Leaf Mulch here.

 At Thomson Landscape Supplies a wide range of mulches are available.